rid-principles/bDudekCybersecurity.github.io/README.md

 Ensure that your work is well-organized, properly documented, and regularly updated in your GitHub repository (if applicable).

 I have started the Cybrary Course and am currently researching how I can study for the certification exam as well as the requirements needed for taking the exam.
-I plan to have the Cybrary course done in late October or Early December and immediately afterwards enroll in the ICS2 course to continue my learning from there.
+I plan to have the Cybrary course done in late October or Early November and immediately afterward enroll in the ICS2 course to continue my learning from there.
+My reports in Github will help me document the knowledge I have acquired to help me study for the certification later on.